hackerloum/AI-assignment-helper/README.md

 **Runtime Errors:**
 - Check Vercel function logs in dashboard
 - Verify Supabase connection and credentials
-- Ensure Gemini API key is valid and has quota/credits
+- Ensure OpenAI API key is valid and has quota/credits

 **Database Connection:**
 - Verify Supabase project is active